 as History or Sociology at Higher A Level or equivalent, Eng and Maths at S/Int2/ N5/GCSE

-SWAP Access to Health and Social Sciences, HNC Healthcare, HNC Social Care.
+SWAP Access to Health and Social Sciences, HNC Care & Administration, HNC Social Care.
 We welcome applications from mature students with other relevant qualifications and/ or experience.

 Year Two - HNC Occupational Therapy Support with B in the graded unit, plus successful fieldwork placement, when places available.